mashirui521/udacity-drl-project-continuous-control/README.md

 - The first version contains a single agent.
 - The second version contains 20 identical agents, each with its own copy of the environment.

-Please see [here](https://github.com/udacity/deep-reinforcement-learning/blob/master/p2_continuous-control/README.md) to get more detail
+Please see [here](https://github.com/udacity/deep-reinforcement-learning/blob/master/p2_continuous-control/README.md) to get more details.

 ### Solving the Environment